 Experiences of ghosts cuts across demographics and age groups.
 People I least expect to believe in ghosts have owned up to seeing things.
 There is no one type of person who believes and one who does not.
 There are more personal experiences and stories of my own, most of which are mundane, some are not pleasant.
 I am happy to leave them where they are in my life.
 Just stories that I enjoy sharing to the right person at the right time.

 I felt a little unease about publishing this post, as there is much condescension towards ghostly activity, or conversely, enthusiasm.
 Either side will find no satisfaction in what I say and me in the opposite camp.
-To be honest, I don’t want to explain the stories as either true, or a mis-interpretation of a logical reality.
+To be honest, I come down on the side of data and logical reality.
+Without data, what we have are just stories, which is what we have, ghost stories.
 There’s no point explaining the existence of ghosts.
 If we prove them to be untrue, then there’s no mystery and we would no longer enjoy the stories.
-And, people would not believe that truth.
-The stories would continue.
+At any rate, those who believe, would not believe that truth and the stories would continue.
 On the other hand, if we prove the existence of ghosts, what then?
-What Pandora’s Box would that unlock?

 The Further Realm, BBC Radio 3, The Essay. http://www.bbc.co.uk/programmes/b06k9yfc

 Boase, Wendy, 1976, The folklore of Hampshire and the Isle of Wight.
 Batsford, London.